 Situations where acid reflux may resolve naturally

 Once the trigger is removed, symptoms often fade within hours or days.
-In these cases, acid reflux appears to heal on its own because the underlying cause was temporary.
+In these cases, acid reflux appears to resolve on its own because the underlying cause was temporary.

 When it does not truly go away

-If reflux keeps returning, even mildly, it may indicate:
+If reflux keeps returning, even mildly, it may indicate a more persistent problem such as:

-Recurring symptoms mean the reflux is being managed, not healed.
+Recurring symptoms mean the reflux is being managed by the body, not healed.

-Myths vs Reality of Acid Reflux or GERD
+Myths vs Reality of Acid Reflux and GERD

 Myth 1: Acid reflux always means GERD

-Reality: Occasional acid reflux is common and not the same as GERD.
-GERD is diagnosed when reflux happens frequently and causes ongoing irritation or damage.
+Reality: Occasional acid reflux is common and is not the same as GERD.
+As Bredenoord et al.’s comprehensive review in The Lancet explains, GERD is diagnosed when reflux causes uncomfortable symptoms and/or complications on an ongoing basis, not as a result of one-off dietary indiscretion.

 Myth 2: If symptoms disappear, the problem is gone